 Women are more likely than men to experience an ACL injury.
 Studies suggest this is due to differences in physical conditioning, muscular strength, and neuromuscular control.

-Seventy percent of ACL injuries occur through non-contact mechanisms such as pivoting, sidestepping maneuvers or awkward landings where the individual is not in control.
-The other 30% of ACL injuries occur from direct impact, such as a forceful tackle on the outer side of the knee.
+Additionally, 70% of ACL injuries occur through non-contact movements such as pivoting, sidestepping, or awkward landings.
+The other 30% of ACL injuries occur from direct impacts, such as from a forceful tackle on the outer side of the knee.

 Many people feel a “pop” at the time of the injury, some describing it as traveling up their body and feeling it in their core.
 This is followed by pain and swelling around the knee over the next 24-48 hours.
 Other symptoms of an ACL tear might include:

 The ACL is a unique ligament that doesn’t heal when two torn pieces are stitched together.
 Therefore, a new ligament must be created from a tissue graft — and this is called ACL reconstruction.